0cjs/8bitdev/src/objects.md

 Whenever a modular number is involved in an expression, the result is always a modular number of the largest size involved; smaller sizes are sign-extended.
-Fixnums are converted to a sign-extended modular number of the smallest size able to hold the value and its sign bit, or an overflow error is generated.
-Flonums cannot be converted and always generate an error.
+Integers are converted to a sign-extended modular number of the smallest size able to hold the value and its sign bit, or an overflow error is generated.
+Floats cannot be converted and always generate an error.
 This is intended to make it easy to do indexed addressing, e.g., `(+ $FF00 2)`.